Constipation Root Causes: Top Three We See Everyday

 Let’s forget for the moment the overlap and confusion caused by having two separate definitions for basically the same symptom set.
 The bigger problem is having a definition for a symptom (constipation) but labelling it as a definitive condition.
 As if identifying you have constipation somehow then allows you to understand and treat the underlying root cause.
 Neither of these two definitions do that.

 What they do, is create a scenario in which many people feel they now know their problem and stop searching for the actual underlying root cause and something they can fix.
-This causes me a great deal of frustration and sadness in my practice, particularly when helping women who have been told years ago that they have IBS-C and therefore just struggled along, not realising they had a gut infection or similar underlying root causes that can actually be treated.
+This causes me a great deal of frustration and sadness in our practice, particularly when helping clients who have been told years ago that they have IBS-C and therefore just struggled along, not realising they had a gut infection or similar underlying root causes that can actually be treated.
 They should not have had to put up with constipation for all these years.

 What’s the difference between a symptom and a constipation root cause?